ripple/rippled-historical-database/README.md

 | `genesis_index` | Number - [Sequence Number][] | (Genesis accounts only) The transaction sequence number of the account as of ledger #32570. |

-## Exchange Objects ##
+## Exchange Objects
 [Exchange Objects]: #exchange-objects

-An exchange object represents an actual exchange of currency, which can occur in the Ripple Consensus Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
+An exchange object represents an actual exchange of currency, which can occur in the XRP Ledger as the result of executing either an OfferCreate transaction or a Payment transaction.
 In order for currency to actually change hands, there must be a previously-unfilled Offer previously placed in the ledger with an OfferCreate transaction.

 A single transaction can cause several exchanges to occur.
 In this case, the sender of the transaction is the taker for all the exchanges, but each exchange has a different provider, currency pair, or both.